 In this ongoing project, I am interested in deconstructing the sexualization of the Brazilian women, deconstruct the male gaze of Brazilian women as carnival simple sex symbols.

 Soul Black offer an artistic contemporary expression that brings together a critical view of social, political and cultural issues.
-Portrait the Brazilian women as subject and not an object.
+Portrait the Brazilian women as a subject and not an object.

 There are no fairy tales, only fear & prejudice that are part of our childhood and adult culture.